undergrad-partner-school

 Student Population Gender Ratio

-The student body is coeducational, with 1,179 male and 1,701 female full-time students in 2024, which is indicative of the importance this institution places on gender equality.
+The student body is coeducational, with 1,179 male and 1,701 female full-time students in 2025, which is indicative of the value gender equality has at this school.

 Student Population Diversity

-This school had 147 Asian students and 125 Afro-American students in 2024.
-265 undergraduates at this school declared as Hispanic/Latino and 264 as multirace.
-The school also had 1 student who identified as Native Hawaiian or other Pacific Islander, as well as 1 American Indian or Alaska Native students.
+This school had 147 Asian students and 125 Afro-American students in 2025.
+265 undergraduates at this school declared as Hispanic/Latino and 264 identified with more than one race.
+The school also had 1 student who declared as Native Hawaiian or other Pacific Islander, and 1 American Indian or Alaska Native students.
 There were also 50 students whose ethnicity is unknown.

 Cost